“Want to give it a try?”

 The Tlingit, Haida and Tsimshian peoples who have lived here for thousands of years today populate dozens of remote villages reachable only by boat or floatplane.

 Juneau’s Sealaska Heritage Institute is a dynamic nonprofit organization representing the region’s three indigenous peoples, helping their cultures thrive and grow – and offering visitors the chance to learn about them.
 The Soboleff Center in downtown Juneau features hand-carved posts, beams and longhouse panels that have more than a half-million adze marks, all of them better than I managed to achieve in Kasaan.

 Want to know more about the USA?
 Check out our podcast.
 Hang out with orcas in Alaska, follow the barbecue trail through the Deep South (with a vegetarian), strap on your skis in Colorado, and learn about the thriving Creole cowboy culture.

 Join Joe Furey on the South Atlantic coast, as he discovers the ways of an African-American community with its own unique identity and culture.

-Take a road trip to some of the USA’s most surreal places, from the wacky Corn Palace, to the ethereal Badlands, to the unbelievably massive Crazy Horse monument.
+Discover some of the USA’s most surreal places, from the wacky Corn Palace, to the ethereal Badlands, to the unbelievably massive Crazy Horse monument.